goeiebook/creativelab/README.md

 ---

-Three days with the white ball and discoveries begin to emerge.
-Aside from becoming better at manipulating it, I'm also begin to notice character details.
+After three days of bouncing the ball around, discoveries begin to emerge.
+Aside from becoming better at manipulating it, I'm also beginning to note character details.
 Such as the sound of it bouncing through different environments.
-A distinctive splat when it splashes in a puddle (which also substantially reduces the bounce), and the echoes it makes when bounced through a culvert.
+A distinctive splat when it splashes in a puddle (which also substantially reduces the bounce), and long reverberating echoes when bounced through a culvert.

 ![spectrogram of a tunnel bounce][tunnelbounce] [listen](https://youtu.be/8KXGaB3PApY).

 ---

 Dividing two-dimensional coordinates by a third number is called foreshortening.
-I learn this while reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
+I learn this reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
 It's not something one really needs to know.
 Toolkits like [ThreeJS](http://threejs.org/) take care of it for you.
 But maybe with some disciplined application 3D things could be coaxed from the Creative Lab 5 application.
 Maybe a few more profile views will be generated.
 Ah hell, I'm getting addicted.

 So it goes, into the small hours of the morning.
 Setting handle values to 0's results in right angles.
-Reading on Wikipedia about projective projection and the importance of a focal length parameter.
+Reading on Wikipedia about the role of a focal length multiplier.
 Be aware that if the z coorindate is zero, you'll be dividing by zero.
-If your z-coordinate is less than zero things are going to turn upside down (this fact bends my non-mathematical mind).
+If your z-coordinate is less than zero things are going to turn upside down.
 And then, suddenly, [everything works](https://www.creativelab5.com/s/uNwej3).

 ![boxillusion][uNwej3]